Germany arrests two Dutch citizens in cyber bank heist

 RAKBANK Chief Executive Graham Honeybill said he believed the fraud went wider than lenders in the Gulf region.
 "We are given to understand that the overall fraud encompassed a number of banks not only in the Middle East but in the USA and other countries," Honeybill said in a statement.

-The amount of the potential loss for RAKBANK was 17.4 million UAE dirhams ($4.7 million) and this had been fully provided for before it closed its 2012 accounts, Honeybill said.
+The amount of the potential loss for RAKBANK was 17.4 million UAE dirhams and this had been fully provided for before it closed its 2012 accounts, Honeybill said.

 "The bank can confirm that none of its customers suffered any financial loss as a result of this fraud," he added.